-IDEAS ON HOW TO STORE HEAT TRANSFER VINYL AND ADHESIVE VINYL
+IDEAS ON HOW TO STORE ADHESIVE VINYL AND HEAT TRANSFER VINYL

-If you have a cutting machine, you are most likely to have vinyl too, and we understand hoarding vinyl is completely normal.
-But have you gotten to the point that you don’t know how to store your vinyl?
-Do you feel like you're drowning in vinyl rolls?
+If you have a cutting machine, you are most likely to have vinyl too, and we understand hoarding vinyl is entirely regular.
+But have you gotten to the point that you don't know how to store your vinyl?
+Do you feel like drowning in vinyl rolls?
 Are you having trouble finding your preferred vinyl for your project?
-Do you spend more time searching for your vinyl rolls and tools rather than actually crafting?
-It’s time to organize your vinyl!
+Do you spend more time searching for your vinyl rolls and tools than crafting?
+It's time to organize your vinyl!

 Before organizing your vinyl into their storage, let us learn first how we can quickly store your vinyl.

 STEP 1: REMOVE AND SORT THE VINYL FIRST

 The first is to sort and remove the vinyl in their respective places.
 Doing this will make it easier for us to store it properly and know a better way to organize it.
 It will lead us to see what kind of color and type the vinyl is if it is an adhesive or heat transfer vinyl.
 Suppose it is a special vinyl or just a regular vinyl.

 STEP 2: RE – ROLL THE VINYL

 Re-rolling vinyl will take some time, but it could save a lot of time in the long run.
 First, we can get rid of the cardboard tubes and save space.
 Second, combining the same color rolls may be possible, freeing up even more space.
 This step only applies to vinyl you will eventually roll up.